paepcke/canvas_utils/README.md

 In addition, the three commands `canvas_prep.py`, `copy_aux_tables.py`, `restore_tables.py` provide a number of command line options.
 Use the --help switch for details.

-The file `setup_Sample.cfg` in the project root directory enables settings for a number of defaults, including login names, database names, and host names.
+The file `setupSample.cfg` in the project root directory enables settings for a number of defaults, including login names, database names, and host names.

 To make changes in this file, copy it to `setup.cfg` in the root directory.
 Then follow instructions in the file.
 This modified copy will be preserved during code updates.